plenigo/plenigo_wordpress_plugin/readme.txt

 == Installation ==
 * Install the plugin
-* Enter plenigo's Company ID and Secret
+* Enter plenigo's company id and secret
-* Select paywalled tag(s) and add a managed Plenigo Product ID(s)
+* Select paywalled tag(s) and add a managed plenigo product id(s)
 * Start getting money from your hard-earned work!